 Soil test for Machilipatnam sea port begins

-Railway consultancy firm RITES on Wednesday began the soil test for the Machilipatnam deep sea port in Krishna District in Andhra Pradesh, state Transport Minister Pergi Venkataramana said.
-The Standard Penetration Test (SPT) that will assess the soil properties and penetration resistance was being carried out in six locations in the proposed port area and three spots in the sea under the aegis of the Machilipatnam Urban Development Authority (MUDA), he told reporters here.
+Railway consultancy firm RITES has begun the soil test for the Machilipatnam deep sea port in Krishna district in Andhra Pradesh, state Transport Minister Pergi Venkataramana said.
+The Standard Penetration Test (SPT) that will assess the soil properties and penetration resistance was being carried out in six locations in the proposed port area and three spots in the sea under the aegis of the Machilipatnam Urban Development Authority (MUDA), he told reporters here on Wednesday.

 It will come up in an area of 2,800 acres in Tapasipudi village near here..